GeoNode/geonode/docs/usage/data/finding_data.rst

       *Searching for data*

   The *Search* page, which you will be redirected to, will have the TEXT filter already set with the name you have typed in the search box (see the picture below).
-  If you want to reach directly the *Search* page, without any input text, you can click the :guilabel:`Advanced Search` link.
+  If you want to reach the *Search page* directly, without any input text, you can click the :guilabel:`Advanced Search` link.

   .. figure:: img/search_for_data_result.png
      :align: center

      *Results of a searching made by name*

 * In the *Home* page section shown below are listed all the categories available in the GeoNode instance you are using.
-You can search data by category by clicking on it.
+You can search for data by category by clicking on it.

   .. figure:: img/search_datasets_by_category.png
      :align: center